David Avis avis@cs.mcgill.ca http://cgm.cs.mcgill.ca/~avis

 HUP ditto

-lrs also provides timing information, unless compiled with the option -DOMIT_TIMES.
+lrs also provides timing information unless it is compiled with the option -DTIMES.

 For example, when hitting CTL-C when running